ssokolow/quicktile/docs/commands.rst

 ``monitor-next-all``
 ^^^^^^^^^^^^^^^^^^^^

-Move *all* windows to the next monitor, according to the :abbr:`WM (Window Manager)`'s internal numbering.
+Move *all* windows to the next monitor, as defined by the :abbr:`WM (Window Manager)`'s internal numbering.

 .. image:: diagrams/png/monitor-next-all.png